-While inward investment can and does occur without public sector intervention, across the world local and national governments, contracted companies and agencies, and specific initiatives such as Freeports and special economic zones, have dedicated resource to attract and facilitate these investments.
-Providing services such as opportunity promotion, investor concierge, key account management (KAM) and more, these entities play an important role in securing high-value, high-impact investments.
+While inward investment can and does occur without public sector intervention, across the world local and national governments, contracted companies and agencies, and specific initiatives such as Freeports and special economic zones have dedicated resource to attract and facilitate these investments.
+Providing services such as opportunity promotion, investor concierge, key account management (KAM) and more, these entities play an important role in securing high-value, high-impact investment, and retaining existing business stock.
 Remits often extend into local strategy and operational business support to drive growth, promoting priority sectors, skills and urban regeneration.

-Many countries, states/regions and major cities around the world have some form of Investment Promotion Agencies (IPA) working alongside the government department or lead agency for inward investment.
-In some countries, such as Lithuania, Italy and Germany this is highly streamlined; in others, like the UK, there is a more complex sub-national landscape of organisations with remit for inward investment at town, city, county and conurbation levels.
+Many countries, states/regions and major cities around the world have some form of investment promotion agency (IPA) working alongside the government department or lead agency for inward investment.
+In some countries, such as Lithuania, Italy and Germany, this is highly streamlined; in others, like the UK, there is a more complex sub-national landscape of organisations with remit for inward investment at town, city, county and conurbation levels.

-In the Midlands, there are in excess of 25 organisations with some kind dedicated resource for providing inward investment services.
-These include the government's Department for Business and Trade (DBT); the West Midlands Growth Company; multiple dedicated IPAs such as Marketing Derby and Invest Nottingham; local authorities (LAs) with dedicated investment staff such as Invest Coventry & Warwickshire; and place-based interventions such as remaining Local Enterprise Partnerships (LEPs) and the East Midlands and Humber Freeports.
-The only IPA in the Midlands Engine area which operates on a larger scale than county-level is West Midlands Growth Company, whose remit spans West Midlands Combined Authority.
-There is geographical overlap for several of these organisations, such as where Freeports exist, and district or borough councils have some resource where upper-tier authorities do too.
+In the Midlands, there are in excess of 25 organisations with some kind of dedicated resource for providing inward investment services.
+These include the government's Department for Business and Trade (DBT); the West Midlands Growth Company; multiple dedicated IPAs such as Marketing Derby and Invest Nottingham; local authorities (LAs) with dedicated investment staff, such as Invest Coventry and Warwickshire; and place-based interventions such as the remaining Local Enterprise Partnerships (LEPs) and the East Midlands and Humber Freeports.
+The only IPA in the Midlands Engine area which operates on a larger scale than county level is West Midlands Growth Company, whose remit spans the West Midlands Combined Authority.
+There is geographical overlap between several of these organisations, such as where Freeports exist, and where both district or borough councils and upper-tier authorities have some resource.

-In an increasingly competitive global landscape, where the UK's market share of European FDI projects has declined post-EU referendum and global investor perception of the UK's attractiveness has also dropped (although is anticipated to improve in the coming years), this report sets out to provide a frank account of this human and financial resourcing and organisational priorities, analyse the associated challenges and opportunities, and benchmark these to national and international competitors.
-This will provide a clear picture of the inward investment landscape in the Midlands Engine to support future policy making, in particular the implementation of the Harrington Review recommendations.
+In an increasingly competitive global landscape, where the UK's market share of European FDI projects has declined post-EU referendum and global investor perception of the UK's attractiveness has also dropped (although it is anticipated to improve in the coming years), this report sets out to provide a frank account of this human and financial resourcing and organisational priorities, analyse the associated challenges and opportunities, and benchmark these to national and international competitors.
+This will provide a clear picture of the inward investment landscape in the Midlands Engine to support future policymaking, in particular the implementation of the Harrington Review recommendations.